Tenderfoot site 5GN1835

 Located in the upper Gunnison basins, Tenderfoot is a prehistoric or Archaic site that was excavated by Mark Stiger, with assistance from facility and students at Western State College.
-The site is located in Gunnison, Colorado on a low ridge that extends west from Tenderfoot Mountain overlooking the joining of the Gunnison and Tomichi River.
+The site is located near Gunnison, Colorado on a low ridge that extends west from Tenderfoot Mountain overlooking the joining of the Gunnison and Tomichi River.

+Research

 First recorded in 1986 by the Complete Archaeological Service Associates (CASA) of Cortez, Colorado site 5GN1835 was originally described as a small lithic scatter with little scientific significance.
 During the spring of 1991 Western State Colorado University was requested to survey on the site by the City of Gunnison who wanted to place a tree disposal area on the seventy-four acre parcel of land.
 Mark Stiger and two undergraduate students surveyed the land and found several areas of concentrated archeological material along with a proper area without archeological material for the tree dump.
 After the initial survey results a proposal for research was requested by the city of Gunnison.
 Funding for the site came from several different sources including: Colorado Historical Society (Historic Fund Projects), The City of Gunnison (Challenge Grant Program), the Western State Colorado University Foundation, Western State Colorado University, and private donors.

 Fieldwork began in 1991 and lasted through 1998 and was successful in recovering significant archaeological information and presenting it to the public.
 The site was excavated with a Total Mapping Station (TMS).
 The weather of the Gunnison basin restricted the fieldwork to June, July, and August.
 Standard excavation methods were employed using archeological tools on 1x1 meter squares.
 The soil was then carried to a 1/8-inch screen mesh and sifted.
 The seven-year excavation was conducted in a 428 square meter block that contains ninety features and yielded 24,621 artifacts.
 The first surface collection yielded 24,149 flake stone artifacts, the second surface collection yielded 4,420 flaked-stone artifacts, and the third collection yielded 5,215 artifacts.
 The stone tools found were classified into: bi-faces, uni-faces, hafted bi-faces, cores, hammer stones, choppers, used edges, and ground stone artifacts (manos, metates and abraders).